-- 1. Unless otherwise expressly allowed in this Ordinance, accessory structures are only allowed with a principal use and a main building or structure on the same lot.
-It is an accessory and cannot be the only use or structure on a lot. - 2.
-Accessory structures may only be constructed at the same time as or after the construction of the main building or structure on the same lot. - 3.
-If the main building or structure is destroyed, demolished or removed, any accessory buildings or structures on the same lot shall be removed within sixty (60) days, unless a permit for construction of a new main building has been approved. - B. Attached Structures.
-Where an accessory building is structurally attached to a main building, the same regulations will apply to the accessory building as the main building. - C. Detached Structures, Placement. - 1.
-Accessory buildings can only be built in a rear yard. - 2.
-No detached accessory building shall be closer than six (6) feet to any main building, excluding decks, nor shall it be closer than five (5) feet to any side or rear lot line in Residential Districts.

-- 3. When an accessory building is located on a corner lot, the side lot line of which is substantially a continuation of the front lot line to its rear, said building shall not project beyond the front yard setback line.
-In no instance shall an accessory building be located closer than ten (10) feet to a street ROW line. - 4.
+- 3. If the main building or structure is destroyed, demolished, or removed, any accessory buildings or structures on the same lot shall be removed within twelve (12) months, unless a permit for construction of a new main building has been approved.
+The Village Manager or designee may extend this timeframe by one (1) year where substantial progress has been demonstrated. - C. Approval Process.
+Any accessory structure requires a permit from the Village Manager or designee, unless it is considered an exempted structure in Section 2.04.E. - D. Placement. - 1.
+Accessory structures can only be built in a rear yard, unless it is structurally attached to a main building then it shall be considered part of the main building. - 2.
+No detached accessory building shall be closer than six (6) feet to any main building, excluding decks, nor shall it be closer than five (5) feet to any side or rear lot line in Residential Districts. - 3.
+When an accessory building is located on a corner lot, the side lot line of which is substantially a continuation of the front lot line to its rear, said building shall not project beyond the front yard setback line.
+In no instance shall an accessory building be located closer than ten (10) feet to a street right-of-way line. - 4.
 Minimum Greenspace.
 Accessory structures are subject to minimum greenspace calculations as established within each Zone District. - 5.
 Administrative Departure.
-An Administrative Departure may be approved to allow the wall(s) of a detached accessory structure to within one (1) foot of the side or rear lot line, where topography, natural features, or other site constraints exist, where there are no detrimental effects on adjacent properties, and where applicable fire safety provisions of the State building code is met.
-A property survey and scaled site plan shall be submitted. - D. Residential Accessory Buildings.
+An Administrative Departure may be approved to allow the wall(s) of a detached accessory structure to within one (1) foot of the side or rear lot line if the following conditions are met: - a.
+Topography, natural features, or other site constraints exist that make compliance with required setbacks impossible. - b.
+In granting an administrative departure, the zoning administrator shall there are no detrimental effects on adjacent properties, and where applicable fire safety provisions of the State building code are met. - c.
+A property survey and scaled site plan shall be submitted. - E. Residential Accessory Structures.
 One (1) detached and one (1) attached accessory structure is permitted. - 1.
 Except as noted, the height and combined gross floor area for all attached and detached accessory structures shall not exceed the dimensions based on the requirements of Table 2.08. - 2.
-Any accessory structure that is one hundred twenty (120) square feet or larger shall be similar in architecture to the main building in its form and slope of roof.
+Any accessory structure with a gross floor area greater than one hundred twenty (120) square feet shall be permanently constructed on a concrete foundation and shall conform to all applicable building and other similar codes for a structure.
+The architectural character of the accessory building shall be compatible with, and similar to, the main building with respect to materials, scale, design, and aesthetic quality as determined by the Village

+Manager or designee.
 Exterior finish materials shall be those materials customarily used for residential construction and shall be similar in placement and orientation to the main building.